suesakol/introductory-it/README.md

 * `Response`: Answers supplied by the participants
 * `Past_participle`: Whether responses are past participle (e.g., *understood*, *argued*)
 * `Incomplete`: Whether responses are typos, mispelled words, or non-adjective responses

+## Demographic dnformation
+Demographic information of study participants can be found in the **Demographics.csv**, which consists of the following columns: